skrapkam/gitlearning/README.md

     - Refrain from mapping Git operations to any traditional 'undo' mental model.
     - Helpful metaphor is to think of Git as a timeline where commits are a snapshot of time
         - "Undoing" would mean moving back in time.
-- `git log` to get a list of latst commits.
+- `git log` to get a list of latest commits.
     - `git log --oneline` for more concise log.
 - `git revert` ideal for public and shared repos while `git reset` better for local changes.